vamsi38710/stepin_telecom-management-system/1_Requirements/README.md

 When the plan of our validity expires.

 ## Where:
-This project can be used for various plans of phone billing.
+This project can be used in Telecom industries

-### How:
+## How:
 This project can perform various monthly plans of recharging the phone.

 ## Detail Requirement: